The Diamond Doubles

 In 2009, the format was changed to encourage entries.
 Although still a knock-out competition, A and B flights were introduced to guarantee everyone a pair of games.
 The two Monday games were 14 ends; all other games were still 18 ends.

 At some time in the past, it was changed to an open club event and more recently different formats were tried, over one or two days.

-The 2019 event took place all on a single day.
-It was an open club competition, played in a 4-bowl mixed pairs format, with four x 10-end games.
+Since 2019 the event has taken place all on a single day.
+It was an open club competition, played in a 4-bowl mixed pairs format, with four x 14-end games.